 It was then on to the Center for Clinical and Basic Research in Ballerup, which focuses on osteoporosis.
 Camilla and Mary were told about current trials being conducted at the centre which may have benefits for those who suffer from osteoporosis.

 Yesterday afternoon, Prince Charles and Duchess Camilla paid a visit to the VIA University College in Horsens, where the students brought out a large contingent to greet their royal visitors – packing the balconies and staircases in the main area of the college.
 The Prince and the Duchess were shown a display of innovative technology, in which they got to look inside a Danish electric car.

 The final engagement of the Scandinavian Jubilee Tour was a visit to the Barritskov organic farm, where the couple were shown around the farm’s organic vegetable packing factory.Filed under British Royals, Danish Royals

-Tagged Crown Prince Frederik, Crown Princess Mary, Education, Elizabeth II's Diamond Jubilee, Environment, Health, Official Visit, Technology, Television, The Duchess of Cornwall, The Prince of Wales.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Education, Elizabeth II's Diamond Jubilee, Environment, Health, Official Visit, Technology, Television, The Duchess of Cornwall, The Prince of Wales.